susmitpy/talks/stream_adtech.md

 ---

-Here’s your **corrected and polished slide markdown** — fully accurate for Flink’s event-time + watermark mechanics, and visually consistent with your existing format:

----

 # Watermarks in Action: The Flow of Time

 ## Let’s trace a few events with a 10-second watermark delay and a 30-second tumbling window (`10:00:00 – 10:00:30`)